-Dr. Vidrine is a Board-Certified Psychiatrist who specializes in treating patients with OCD, Body Dysmorphia, Anxiety Disorders, and Treatment-Resistant Depression.
+Dr. Vidrine is a Board-Certified Psychiatrist who specializes in treating patients with OCD, Body Dysmorphia, and related Anxiety Disorders.
 He has always found himself fascinated by the neuroscience of how experience and relationship attachment lead people to become who they are, living how they live, as a product of both their biology and the multitude of experiences (good and bad) that they have accumulated.
 This passion for understanding both the science and the human experience is what led him to psychiatry, with a particular interest in the field of Interventional Psychiatry and Neuromodulation.

-He provides medication management, as well as Transcranial Magnetic Stimulation (TMS), for his patients whose symptoms have not completely resolved with therapy and medication.
-He approaches all of his patient encounters from the perspective of providing treatment in the interest of getting people to connect with and move closer to their values, and incorporates various disciplines including ACT (Acceptance Commitment Therapy), CBT (Cognitive Behavioral Therapy), ERP (Exposure and Response Therapy), Mindfulness, and the latest evidence in pharmacology, neuroscience, and neuromodulation.
+He provides consultations, medication management, and neuromodulation treatments including Transcranial Magnetic Stimulation (TMS) and esketamine nasal spray for patients whose symptoms have not completely resolved with therapy and medication.
+He is particularly experienced with using TMS to treat OCD and a strong proponent for using this intervention to augment Exposure-Response Prevention therapy.
+Dr. Vidrine approaches all of his patient encounters from the perspective of providing treatment in the interest of getting people to connect with and move closer to their values and incorporates various disciplines including ACT (Acceptance Commitment Therapy), CBT (Cognitive Behavioral Therapy), ERP (Exposure and Response Therapy), Mindfulness, and the latest evidence in pharmacology, neuroscience, and neuromodulation.

 He joined Mindful Health Solutions in August of 2017.

-Dr. Vidrine pursues all his interests with zeal.
-Whether it’s training for a half-marathon, SCUBA diving, rooting for the Warriors, throwing down some Cajun cooking in the kitchen, finding a new, exotic place in the world to explore, or simply a night on the couch binging on tv and pizza, he believes in making the most out of all his life experiences.
+Dr. Vidrine loves soaking up the Bay Area culture and outdoors.
+Whether it’s training for a half-marathon, hiking to a new beach spot, SCUBA diving, biking, rooting for the Warriors, checking out a new restaurant, or simply a night on the couch binging on tv and pizza, he believes in making the most out of life experiences.

 Dr. Vidrine graduated from Medical school at the Louisiana State University Health Sciences Center.
 He completed his residency at the University of California- San Francisco (UCSF), with distinction in the field of Interventional Psychiatry.